ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 ### 5.1 Simplified CSCA/DSC

-As of this version of the specifications, countries should NOT assume that any Certificate Revocation List (CRL) information is used; or that the Private Key Usage Period is verified by implementors.
+As of this version of the specifications, countries should NOT assume that any Certificate Revocation List (CRL) information is used; or that the Private Key Usage Period is verified by implementers.

 Instead, the primary validity mechanism is the presence of the certificate on the most recent version of that certificate list.

 ### 5.2 ICAO eMRTD PKI and Trust Centers

-Member States can use a separate CSCA (as per the WHO advice)(#ref) - but may also submit their existing eMRT CSCA and/or DSC certificates; and may even choose to procure these from (commercial) trustcenters - and submit these.
+Member States can use a separate CSCA (as per the WHO advice)(#ref) - but may also submit their existing eMRT CSCA and/or DSC certificates; and may even choose to procure these from (commercial) trust centers - and submit these.
 However, any DSC certificate must always be signed by the CSCA submitted by that country.

 ## 6. Security Considerations